epicwin123/Lucas-Monsonis-Resit/Use Cases/Abridged Use Cases (Proper)/Use Case #7.md

-Goal: As an employee I need to get the population number that speaks a given language and include the percentage for use in my work
+Goal: As an employee I need to get the population of people living in and out of cities plus the total amount from a given area for use in my work
-Scope: World
+Scope: City
-Level: Primary task
+Level: Subfunction
-Preconditions: World population + language
-Success Condition: Report is received
+Preconditions: City population + Out of city population Success Condition: Report is received
 Fail Condition: No report created
 Primary Actor: Employee using the software to create report